StsteveO/knights-travails/README.md

 [More on traversing graphs.](https://jarednielsen.com/data-structure-graph-breadth-first-search/)

-Special Thanks to Khan Academy, and jarednielsen.com.
+Special Thanks to Khan Academy, and jarednielsen.com, for valuable information, and images used.

 [Return to top](#knights-travails)